17/01/19 12:04

 Botanically infused delicacies and beverages will be included.
 Beer and wine for purchase.

-Join us for demo’s, tours of the show and keynote speaker Carol Woodin President of the ASBA as she gives a compelling lecture on the
+Join us for demo’s, tours of the show and keynote speaker Carol Woodin President of the ASBA as she gives a compelling lecture on the Botanical Art Worldwide project.

 Forty-four artworks have been selected for inclusion in this exhibition of depictions of one of the planet’s most important and beautiful resources.
 These tree subjects have been found in botanical gardens and arboreta throughout the US and around the world.
 To see the list of artists, please click on the Artists tab above.